MTayyab10/How-to-Start-a-Start-up/Lecture 4/Building Product, Users & Growing.md

 Just a reminder that you should take all advice as directionally good guidance,

 **but every business is different.
-You're different, and I'm not you, so take everything with that in mind.**
+You're different, So take everything with that in mind.**

 ## Advices